Important Resources to Prevent Eviction

 What if my landlord won't take GA vouchers?

 First, find out why your landlord will not take GA vouchers.
 Maybe the problem is that the town only pays by the week but your landlord charges by the month.
 Ask the town to pay by the month or to agree with your landlord on a payment schedule.
-If the town will not help, call the General Assistance Unit at the Department of Health and Human Services in Augusta.
+If the town will not help, call your local Pine Tree Legal office.
+Another resource is to call the General Assistance Unit at the Department of Health and Human Services in Augusta.
 Their toll free number is 1-800-442-6003.
-If that does not help, call your local Pine Tree Legal office.

 Your landlord cannot refuse to take GA just because they don't like vouchers.
 You can file a discrimination complaint with the Maine Human Rights Commission in Augusta: 624-6290.
 Pine Tree Legal can help you to file a complaint.